 - 1. Open the refrigerator door. - 2.
+There are two plastic flaps.
+Fold only the plastic flap on same side as door hinge. - 3.
 Push clips in opening on metal panel toward refrigerator until it snaps firmly.

 To remove the base grille: